Privatehive/gcp-hosted-github-runner/runner-autoscaler/README.md

 #### Creates/Deletes VM instances depending on GitHub workflow jobs webhook events

 A webserver is listening for GitHub "Workflow jobs" webhook events.
 Depending on the workflow job, a VM instance will be either created or deleted.
-The [10 second timeout](https://docs.github.com/en/webhooks/using-webhooks/best-practices-for-using-webhooks#respond-within-10-seconds) of the GitHub webhook has to be worked around (10 sec are not enough to start VM instance) by using a Clout Task queue that calls the webserver back with an increased timeout of 120 seconds.
+The [10 second timeout](https://docs.github.com/en/webhooks/using-webhooks/best-practices-for-using-webhooks#respond-within-10-seconds) of the GitHub webhook has to be worked around (10 sec are not enough to start VM instance) by using a Clout Task queue that calls the webserver back with an increased timeout of 180 seconds (can be configured).

 ### Scaling rules